Planes of the future could fly on sawdust or straw

 Europe consumes around 50 million tonnes of kerosene per year.

-Airbus, Boeing (BA.N) and Brazilian manufacturer Embraer (EMBR3.SA) agreed earlier this year to co-operate on developing alternative fuels.
+Airbus, Boeing and Brazilian manufacturer Embraer agreed earlier this year to co-operate on developing alternative fuels.